 - Be not-for-profit, which means no individual or group may profit from the work/activities of the student organization.
 Additionally, not-for-profit does not mean that the student organization is automatically exempt from state or federal taxes because a student organization is not required to be a federal or state-registered non-profit to meet our definition of not-for-profit.

 Student organization tax guidance

 RSOs are recognized by the university, but not official entities of the university; therefore, they cannot use the UW’s tax-exempt status or documents.

-- If a student organization/club does not already have a TIN, they can apply through the IRS web page at Form SS-4 Application for Employer Identification Number.
+- If a student organization/club does not already have a TIN, they can apply using IRS Form SS-4 Application for Employer Identification Number.

 Members or officers of student organizations/club must not use their personal Social Security Number (SSN) when completing W-9’s or when conducting business on behalf of the student organization/club.
 Only the IRS assigned/registered Taxpayer Identification Number (TIN) can be used for the student organization/club.